-- In Changyou (16 September 2022, CICA), the Court of Appeal found that dissent rights under Section 238 of the Companies Act also apply to "short-form" mergers under Section 233 between parent companies and subsidiaries, which do not need to be approved by special resolution at an EGM, on the basis that, notwithstanding the wording of Section 238, the expropriation of shares without the ability to petition the court for a fair value determination was unconstitutional. - In FGL Holdings (20 September 2022, CIGC), the Grand Court held for the first time that the price offered to shareholders in the merger transaction was the best and only evidence of fair value, and refused to place any reliance on an income approach.
+- In Changyou (16 September 2022, CICA), the Court of Appeal found that dissent rights under Section 238 of the Companies Act also apply to "short-form" mergers under Section 233 between parent companies and subsidiaries, which do not need to be approved by special resolution at an extraordinary general meeting, on the basis that, notwithstanding the wording of Section 238, the expropriation of shares without the ability to petition the court for a fair value determination was unconstitutional.
+This decision is under appeal to the Privy Council. - In FGL Holdings (20 September 2022, CIGC), the Cayman Islands Grand Court held for the first time that the price offered to shareholders in the merger transaction was the best and only evidence of fair value, and refused to place any reliance on an income approach.
 While the Court was satisfied that the market in the company's stock was efficient, it concluded that the effects of COVID-19 had caused a temporary dislocation, meaning that the market price of the shares at the time the merger completed was not a good indicator of fair value.
-3.2 Significant Changes to Takeover Law There have been no significant changes to takeover law in the past 12 months and no takeover legislation is under review that could result in significant changes in the next 12 months.
-4. Stakebuilding 4.1 Principal Stakebuilding Strategies Stakebuilding is not a common or customary procedure in the context of M&A transactions involving Cayman Islands entities.
-4.2 Material Shareholding Disclosure Threshold There are no material shareholding disclosure thresholds under Cayman Islands law, although Cayman Islands entities may be subject to onshore disclosure and reporting obligations (if, for example, their shares are listed on a foreign stock exchange).
-Unless a company falls within an exemption, it is required to take reasonable steps to identify its beneficial owners and certain intermediate holding companies prescribed in the Companies Act, and to maintain a beneficial ownership register at its registered office in the Cayman Islands with a licensed and regulated corporate service provider.
-The information contained in a beneficial ownership register is not publicly available.
-4.3 Hurdles to Stakebuilding There are no stakebuilding rules applicable under Cayman Islands law; see 4.1 Principal Stakebuilding Strategies.
-Cayman Islands entities can generally provide for disclosure and reporting thresholds in their constitutional documents.
-4.4 Dealings in Derivatives Dealings in derivatives are allowed in the Cayman Islands.
+The Grand Court proceeded to award the company its costs of the proceeding against the dissenters. - In Trina Solar (4 May 2023, CICA), the Court of Appeal held that no reliance could be placed on the merger price in circumstances where the special committee of the target company had not engaged in a go-shop exercise and where there were failures in the deal process and other inadequacies in the deal evidence relied upon by the company.
+The Court of Appeal also lowered the standard for departing from company management projections in relation to a discounted cashflow, saying the Court could prefer a forecast put forward by an expert over those of company management even if the latter were not "obviously wrong, careless or biased".